AlexWills37/Dumpling-Manatee-Simulation/README.md

 - In the left sidebar, click **Oculus**.
 - Under **Outstanding Issues**, click **Fix All**.
 - Under **Recommended Items**, click **Apply All**.

+Now there should be no major errors, and the project should be setup correctly for development.

 ## Building to the headset
 To build the project to the headset: